uidaholib/base-digital-collections-template/pages/about.md

 {% include feature/image.html objectid="barstock859" %}

-Today there is a Barnard-Stockbridge Museum located in Wallace, Idaho.
+Today, the [Historic Wallace Photo Museum](https://historicwallacephotomuseum.org/) (formerly the Barnard-Stockbridge Museum) located in Wallace, Idaho, features images taken by Thomas Barnard and Nellie Stockbridge.
 It was founded in 2017 and opened in 2019.

 *About Page written by Julie Monroe.*